U-Kwon: 2011–2016: Career beginnings

 U-Kwon debuted with Block B in April 2011.
 Four years later, it was announced that U-Kwon would participate in Block B's first sub-unit, Bastarz, along with members P.O and B-Bomb.
 The group's first album was released on April 13, 2015, and its second on October 31, 2016.
 In between, U-Kwon, along with B-Bomb, recorded the song "Bingle Bingle" on the Block B album Blooming Period, which was released April 11, 2016.
 U-Kwon released his first Japanese solo, "Painless" (痛くない), on June 24, 2016; the song was composed by him for the short vampire film Q Chan, in which he starred.

 On June 24, 2016, it was announced that U-Kwon had been cast on the idol-dance competition show Hit the Stage.
-U-Kwon partipated in the show with YooA as his partner.
+U-Kwon participated in the show with YooA as his partner.
 U-Kwon won the premiere episode of the show with a dance routine in which he portrayed the Joker.
 They ultimately finished fourth.